Resources for Providers

 The goal of Think Cultural Health is to advance health equity at every point of contact through the development and promotion of culturally and linguistically appropriate services.
 Our continuing education programs are designed to help individuals at all levels and in all disciplines promote health and health equity.

 To support hospitals in eliminating non-medically indicated deliveries before 39 weeks, March of Dimes, California Maternal Quality Care Collaborative (CMQCC), and the California Department of Health, Maternal Child and Adolescent Health Division collaborated on the development of a quality improvement toolkit.

 ChildbirthConnection.org is a source for trustworthy up-to-date evidence-based information and resources on planning for pregnancy, labor and birth, and the postpartum period.
 Childbirth Connection promotes safe, effective, and satisfying evidence-based maternity care for all women and families.

 National Partnership for Action to End Health Disparities

 This National Partnership for Action: Toolkit for Community Action will help individuals, communities, and organizations from the public and private sectors work together to implement programs and policies and engage with the NPA to reach that goal.

 A Healthy Baby Begins with You

-The Office of Minority Health of the Department of Health and Human Services developed “A Healthy Baby Begins With You” brochure to raise awareness about infant mortality with an emphasis on the African American community as one of its efforts to end health disparities among racial and ethnic minorities.
+The Office of Minority Health of the Department of Health and Human Services developed information to raise awareness about infant mortality with an emphasis on the African-American community as one of its efforts to end health disparities among racial and ethnic minorities.

 Association of Maternal & Child Health Programs